Health Tourism in Cuba

 Safety in Cuba

 Cuba is considered a safe and amicable country.
 Even though violence is rare, begging, pickpocketing and small thefts are common.
 Those actions can be easily prevented.
 Begging is really hard to control, but a simple action could help stop this activity.
-If you feel like helping someone, it is recommended to donate to the local organizations instead of giving money on the street.
+If you feel like helping someone, it is recommended to donate to local organizations instead of giving money on the street.
 Do not leave accessories unattended even in the hotel.
-Opt for cross-chest purse and only carry necessary objects.
-As a fundamental tip, avoid remote areas especially during the night.
+Opt for a cross-chest purse and only carry necessary objects.
+As a fundamental tip, avoid remote areas, especially during the night.
 Police corrupt practices can be encountered, but to avoid them call the “106” emergency number directly.

 Cuba Quick Facts